 Encompassing the complete life cycle of art production, from production to dissemination, exhibition and interpretation, and a spectrum of work (commissions, residencies, gallery and site-specific exhibitions, publications, festivals, symposiums, net and online projects, talks and events) grounded in professional practice at the highest level, resonate with culture and open up new dialogues.
-Projects do not follow the current vogue around curatorial practice, focusing instead on more intimate conversations and collaborations with the artist or creative practitioner taking centre stage.
+Projects and curatorial practice are focused on collaborations where the artist takes centre stage.

 Previously, he has held positions at leading cultural institutions and commissioning agencies such as the Institute of Contemporary Arts, where he was responsible for the centre’s bi-annual digital media festival working with artists such John Maeda (MIT).
 At Film and Video Umbrella, London, he was involved in the commissioning of national touring exhibitions of newly commissioned work in moving image and new media with a focus on installation-based practices highlights of which include; ‘Cinerama’ the Turner Prize-nominated collaboration by British film-maker and artist Isaac Julien and the Venezuelan-born choreographer and dancer Javier De Frutos, ‘Looking for Alfred’, by acclaimed Belgian artist, Johan Grimonprez (the maker of the celebrated ‘Dial H-I-S-T-O-R-Y’) exploring the legacy of Alfred Hitchcock.
 At the cutting-edge of artistic and technological innovation, other projects produced at Film and Video Umbrella included work by respected artists such as Sonia Boyce, Michael Landy, Jane and Louise Wilson, Abigail Lane, Erika Tan, Supta Biswas, Jananne Al-Ani, Adam Chodzko, Cornford & Cross, Marine Hugonnier and Carey Young.